-Called armigers, folks in this category earned the privilege through a grant, matriculation or hereditary right.
+Called armigers, folks in this category earned the privilege through a grant, matriculation, or hereditary right.
 Landed individuals with a degree of social standing were collectively referred to as Gentry.

-Rigid though the feudal system may be because of the way it divided people into various classes, on the whole Medieval society was well-organized and set clear-cut parameters for each class.
+Rigid though the feudal system may be because of the way it divided people into various classes, on the whole, Medieval society was well-organized and set clear-cut parameters for each class.
 Monarchs back then deemed it best to impose such a structure so as to maintain order.

 We hope you enjoyed the information and facts about medieval nobility in this article, if you would like to learn more about the specific members of the medieval nobility such as a Duke or Duchess please click the links at the bottom of this medieval nobility page